 The Calculation of Road Traffic Noise (CoRTN) method of traffic noise prediction was used, which is a method approved by the EPA.
 The traffic data presented in the Traffic Impact Assessment (by StreetWise Road Safety & Traffic Services) demonstrates the proposed site will generate an additional 162 vehicle movements per day on the surrounding road network.
-This is based on a worst case assumption that the majority of waste haulage to and from the site will be undertaken by heavy articulated vehicles (in accordance with the StreetWise Traffic Assessment Report).
+This is based on a worst-case assumption that the majority of waste haulage to and from the site will be undertaken by heavy articulated vehicles (in accordance with the StreetWise Traffic Assessment Report).
+It is noted that, since the issue of the noise assessment, it is predicted that there will be a 20% reduction in vehicle movements per day.
+The noise assessment from generated traffic discussed below is therefore considered extremely conservative with actual impacts lower than those predicted.